 If your tree is in a pot, it will likely stay less than 7 feet tall.

 You can prune and train any type of hibiscus into a tree form.
-There are a few different options of pre-trained hibiscus trees on Amazon, like this one from Costa Farms.
+There are a few different options of pre-trained hibiscus trees on Amazon, like from Costa Farms.

 Just be aware that live plants ordered online could get damaged in shipping, even though most sellers package their plants with great care.